walterfreeman/ast101/syllabus.md

 2. When you email us, please include a meaningful subject line in your message telling us what it is about; don’t write “Astronomy 101”, since almost all of the mail I get is about Astronomy 101, and that doesn’t help!
 Also don't use a subject line of "Lab" -- tell me what your issue is with your lab!

-We will try to answer all messages within 24 hours.
+We will try to answer all messages that need a reply within 24 hours.
 If you don’t get a reply after two days, but your message needs a reply, please just send us your message again to remind us.
 (We get a lot of mail and we sometimes get behind.)
 In particular, on the day of an exam, I am only able to answer the most urgent emails.

 ---